Mihai Stere (footballer, born 1975)

 Mihai Stere (born 30 December 1975) is a Romanian former footballer who played as a midfielder.
 He played in his career for teams such as: Farul Constanța, Brașov, Nea Salamina, Aris Limassol and Târgu Mureș, among others.
-After retirement Stere started his football manager career being assistant coach at Brașov and head coach at Precizia Săcele.
+After retiring, Stere began his managerial career as an assistant coach at Brașov and later as head coach of Precizia Săcele and Olimpic Zărnești, starting in 2020.